-Several methods have been proposed by industry participants, all of which are dependent on Intelligent Networks or Advanced Intelligent Networks.10 Intelligent Networks refer to a call processing architecture in which a centralized database performs some aspect of call setup.
+Several methods have been proposed by industry participants, all of which are dependent on Intelligent Networks or Advanced Intelligent Networks.
+Intelligent Networks refer to a call processing architecture in which a centralized database performs some aspect of call setup.
 Databases supporting Intelligent Network services are built to support a specific call processing application.
 Advanced Intelligent Network describes a specific model of Intelligent Networks developed by Bellcore in which the database is a general purpose platform capable of supporting multiple call processing services.

-9 Ibid., 116.
+&lt;sup>9 Ibid., 116.

-10 The technical information summarized here is found in Appendix E Description of Number Portability Methods in FCC Number Portability Rule and Order 96-286, June 27, 1996.
+&lt;sup>10 The technical information summarized here is found in Appendix E Description of Number Portability Methods in FCC Number Portability Rule and Order 96-286, June 27, 1996.

 In general, the number portability models differ along two dimensions: how many "numbers" are used and the extent of the involvement of the incumbent provider assigned the originally called number.
 Some number portability approaches require the assignment of two complete sets of numbers to all customers, whereas others (like LRN) do not.
 Some require the dialed call to go to the original incumbent provider before determining the final provider to which the call should be routed, whereas LRN and other approaches have the originating carrier determine the final routing.
-It appears that state and federal regulatory commissions generally favor LRN because it does not contribute to number.
+It appears that state and federal regulatory commissions generally favor LRN because it does not contribute to number exhaustion and does not rely on the incumbent LEC originally assigned the number.
 Each of the major long-term database number portability approaches is described in more detail below.